AntCPLab/OpenCoral/doc/networking.rst

    can specify a party's listening port using ``--my-port``.

-2. The parties read the information from a local file, which needs to be same everywhere.
+2. The parties read the information from a local file, which needs to be the same everywhere.
 The file can be specified using ``--ip-file-name`` and has the following format::

      <host0>[:<port0>]